Performance Analysis of Plug-and-Play ADMM: A Graph Signal Processing Perspective: Introduction

 where $\sigma = \sqrt{\lambda/\rho}$ is the denoising strength or a hypothesized ``noise level''.
 The choice of $\calD_\sigma$ is broad. $\calD_\sigma$ can be a proximal map such as total variation denoising, or an off-the-shelf image denoisers such as BM3D, non-local means, and more recently neural networks.

 Replacing the explicit optimization in \eref{eq:ADMM2,v} by an off-the-shelf denoiser in \eref{eq:ADMM2,v rewrite 2} leads to many interesting questions: \begin{itemize} \item \textbf{Existence of $g$}.
-Given an arbitrary denoiser $\calD_\sigma$, is it possible to have an equivalent $g$ such that \eref{eq:ADMM2,v} and \eref{eq:ADMM2,v rewrite 2} coincides?
+Given an arbitrary denoiser $\calD_\sigma$, is it possible to have an equivalent $g$ such that \eref{eq:ADMM2,v} and \eref{eq:ADMM2,v rewrite 2} coincide?
 If not, under what conditions of $\calD_\sigma$ would this happen?
-Some recent studies provide an answer to this question \cite{Sreehari_Venkatakrishnan_Wohlberg_2016, Reehorst_Schniter_2018}, which will be elaborated in later sections of this paper.
-An alternative approach is the Regularization by Denoising (RED) \cite{Romano_Elad_Milanfar_2017}, which has advantages and limitations. \item \textbf{Convergence}.
+Some recent studies provide an answer, e.g., \cite{Sreehari_Venkatakrishnan_Wohlberg_2016, Reehorst_Schniter_2018, Teodoro_Bioucas_Figueiredo_2019}, which will be elaborated in later sections of this paper.
+An alternative approach is the Regularization by Denoising (RED) \cite{Romano_Elad_Milanfar_2017}, which has advantages and limitations.
+Other variations include \cite{Teodoro_Bioucas_Figueiredo_2019,Bigdeli_Zwicker_Favaro_2017, Tirer_Giryes_2019}. \item \textbf{Convergence}.
 Does PnP ADMM converge?
-Clearly the convergence does not hold for arbitrary denoisers.
-For global convergence, the most basic requirement is that $\calD_{\sigma}$ has symmetric gradient and is non-expansive \cite{Sreehari_Venkatakrishnan_Wohlberg_2016}.
-For fixed point convergence, $\calD_{\sigma}$ should be asymptotically invariant as $\sigma \rightarrow 0$ \cite{Chan_Wang_Elgendy_2017}. \item \textbf{Performance}.
+Majority of the known results are based on a classical result of Moreau \cite{Moreau_1965}, which suggests that global convergence of PnP ADMM is guaranteed if and only if $\calD_{\sigma}$ has symmetric gradient and is non-expansive (See \cite{Sreehari_Venkatakrishnan_Wohlberg_2016} and \cite{Teodoro_Bioucas_Figueiredo_2019}).
+However, non-expansiveness and symmetric gradient are strong conditions that do not hold for all denoisers.
+A relaxed criteria by fixed point convergence allows one to prove convergence for a slightly broader class of denoisers which are asymptotically invariant as $\sigma \rightarrow 0$ \cite{Chan_Wang_Elgendy_2017}.
+Fixed point convergence does not guarantee converging to a solution of certain optimization (because such optimization may not even exist), yet practically the fixed point can correspond to a meaningful image when the parameters are set properly. \item \textbf{Performance}.
 If $g$ does exist, what is it and why is it an effective regularization function?
-If $g$ does not exists, then what does PnP ADMM solve, and why is it good?
+An earlier work of Chan showed the form of $g$ for symmetric smoothing filters \cite{Chan_2016}, and a similar result is recently reported by \cite{Teodoro_Bioucas_Figueiredo_2019}.
+We will elaborate more on this later.
+If $g$ does not exists, it would be important to know what does PnP ADMM solve, and why it is good.
 The focus of this paper is to address this performance issue.
 We will take two paths, one through the MAP formulation, and the other one through a concept called the consensus equilibrium. \item \textbf{Generalization}.
 How to generalize the algorithm to multiple denoisers?
-The generalization can be done using the consensus equilibrium technique.
-However, can we explain the performance, and what would be the optimal combination weights? \end{itemize} The main assumption we make in this paper is that the denoisers are in the family of symmetric smoothing filters \cite{Milanfar_2013a, Milanfar_2013b, Chan_Zickler_Lu_2017} or graph filters \cite{Meyer_Shen_2012,Talebi_Zhu_Milanfar_2013,Taylor_Meyer_2012,Kheradmand_Milanfar_2014,Talebi_Milanfar_2014,Pang_Cheung_2017,Bai_Cheung_Liu_2018}.
+The generalization can be done by a technique called consensus equilibrium \cite{Buzzard_Chan_Bouman_2017}.
+However, can we explain the performance, and how to determine the optimal combination weights? \end{itemize} To enable our study, we assume that the denoisers are in the family of symmetric smoothing filters \cite{Milanfar_2013a, Milanfar_2013b, Chan_Zickler_Lu_2017} or graph filters \cite{Meyer_Shen_2012,Talebi_Zhu_Milanfar_2013,Taylor_Meyer_2012,Kheradmand_Milanfar_2014,Talebi_Milanfar_2014,Pang_Cheung_2017,Bai_Cheung_Liu_2018}.
 These filters are simple in the sense that they are (pseudo) linear and hence they can be expressed using matrices.
 However, they are also representative enough to cover a sufficiently large group of image denoisers that we encounter in the literature.